SameerR007/mpi/README.md

 Work related to updated version of logic mill server.

 ### 21. **similar_patents_byUpdatedLogicMill**
-- Retrieved similar patents for the representative patents from updated Logic Mill server and stored the family IDs of these similar patents.
+- Retrieved similar patents for the representative patents from updated Logic Mill server and stored the family IDs along with their similar patents.

 ### 22. **similar_patents_atleast1000**
 - Divided `21similar_patents_updated.pkl` dataset into two datasets with one having atleast 1000 unique similar patents and another with less than 1000 unique similar patents.